 I enjoyed 1 month in India and it was my first visit.
 Therefore, I wanted to see the most famous sites, and all the craziness that comes along with them.
 Below I talk about my complete India itinerary, day by day and I will offer some guide on the best places to go and what to see.
-In my travel experiences, India is still up there as one of the country’s that sticks in my mind the most.
+Despite all the notorious Indian scams, India is still up there as one of the country’s that sticks in my mind the most.
+Read about the scams here.

 The reasons are the sheer volumes of people, the shocking standards of hygiene, how anything goes and how savvy Indian people are.
 I want to share my India Itinerary on this post to give travellers a solid foundation whilst exploring this country.
 This is not a place for the faint-hearted, but if you are willing to embrace India, it will reward you with some of the most memorable experiences of your life.